Immune Boosting Foods

-So this technically sunshine isn’t a food, but vitamin D is also found in some foods; shitake mushrooms, liver, eggs, salmon and cheese.
+So technically sunshine isn’t a food, but vitamin D is also found in some foods; shitake mushrooms, liver, eggs, salmon and cheese and it is an immune booster.
 One of the best ways to boost vitamin D is just some simple sunshine and it is created in the body when we are exposed to sunlight.
 Vitamin D plays an important role in immune system response and research shows that those with lower levels of vitamin D are more susceptible to infection.

 Amy Savage is a qualified Nutritionist with a Bachelor of Health Science in Nutritional & Dietetic Medicine and is available for consultations online and in Sydney CBD.
 Email firstname.lastname@example.org for further details.

 Learn more about immune function via the NHS immune system guides.